UNSW courses should be utilised to complete the requirements of a student’s program wherever possible.

 - You must obtain approval from your Program Authority via submitting a Cross Institutional Study request before enrolling at another institution

 - Please allow up to 4 weeks for processing.
-Any applications not accompanied by the necessary documentation (e.g. detailed course outlines and a weblink to the host institution’s webpage) will not be processed.
+Any applications not accompanied by the necessary documentation (e.g. detailed course outlines and a URL link to the host institution’s webpage) will not be processed.

 - In addition to seeking approval from UNSW via this form, you must also submit a formal cross institutional application to the institution with which you would like to study.
 Be aware that acceptance is not guaranteed